Akuli/jou/doc/compiler_internals/architecture-and-design.md

     printf("Bar\n")
 ```

-Let's also assume that the `jou_compiled` is empty or doesn't exist yet.
+Let's also assume that the `jou_compiled` folder is empty or doesn't exist yet.
 Feel free to delete it if you want to try this.
-(The compiler will create it again.)
+(The compiler will create it again as needed.)

 The following picture shows what happens when you run `jou foo.jou`: